“Researchers should regard patient participation as vital”

 The authors wrote: “All researchers should regard patient participation and co-creation in research as a vital aspect of learning and improving the value of research.”

-For more information about the latest Parkinson’s disease research, please visit the EPDA website.
+For more information about the latest Parkinson’s disease research, please visit Parkinson’s Europe website.

 Share this story